tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 ### setDecelerationLimit

-By using `API::setDecelerationLimit`, you can set the deceleration limit of the entity.
+By using `API::setDecelerationLimit`, you can set the deceleration limit of the entity immediately.

 | Value        | Type   | Description                       |
 | ------------ | ------ | --------------------------------- |